 I am a 2013 graduate of Berkeley Law and a 2010 graduate of Harvard College (A.B. in history and literature).
 Most of my experience is in teaching, libraries, and of course, law.
 I am interested in how tech law, especially copyright, can further (or at least not hinder) the aims of libraries, universities, and other educational institutions.
-I am admitted to the bar in Illinois and Massachusetts.
+I am admitted to the bar in Massachusetts and Illinois (retired status).

-I am a Copyright Specialist at the University of Michigan Library.
+I am the Scholarly Communications Outreach Librarian at the Penn State University Libraries.
 The views expressed on this site are my own.